diwali gifts

 Buy Now

-You’re sure to wow your hosts with Good Earth’s Gulnar table tray.
-The rectangular iron tray comes with a foldable stand and is meticulously decorated by miniature painters from Rajasthan.
+You’re sure to wow your hosts with Good Earth’s Bagheera tray.
+The oval iron tray comes in a bold design and is meticulously hand-painted by miniature artists from Rajasthan.
 Perfect for serving drinks and nibbles, we won’t blame you if you feel like keeping this one all to yourself.

 Buy Now